 The dual degree allows students to obtain the generalist MBA degree and the specialization of the MS with fewer courses than it would take to earn them separately.
 This is accomplished by recognizing required and elective courses common to both programs.

-If you want both your MSIB and the career advantages of an MBA's broad knowledge base, consider doing both.
+If you want both your MS in Management and Organization, and the career advantages of an MBA's broad knowledge base, consider a dual degree.

 Admission standards are specific and varied for each degree.
 Therefore, applicants must meet specific admission standards for the degree for which they apply.

 If students choose to pursue a dual degree after they have joined a graduate program, they must meet the admissions requirements of the degree they intend to add, irrespective of their performance in their current program.